BRAIN-TO/girfISMRM2022/README.md

 ## Quick Start

 1. Download the demonstration data from [here](https://www.doi.org/10.5281/zenodo.6376737) and extract them under the same folder.
-See details of the description of each file in the section [Dataset for Demonstration](#dataset-for-demonstration);
+See details of the description of each file in the section [Dataset for Demonstration](#dataset-for-demonstration).

 2. In the `main.m` file, change the variables under the section "Set User Parameters".
-Set the variable `dataPath` as the path that stores all the downloaded data; set the variable `gradientAxis` to the gradient axis that needs to be analysed (choose from 'X', 'Y', and 'Z', **case insensitive**); set the variable `measNum` to the measurement dataset to be analysed (only applicable to `script_OriginGIRFCalculation.m`, see the following section [Script List](#script-list) and the instructions inside this script for details.)
+Set the variable `dataPath` as the path that stores all the downloaded data; set the variable `gradientAxis` to the gradient axis that needs to be analysed (choose from 'X', 'Y', and 'Z', **case insensitive**); set the variable `measNum` to the measurement dataset to be analysed (only applicable to `script_OriginGIRFCalculation.m`, see the following section [Script List](#script-list) and the instructions inside this script for details).

 3. Run the `main.m` file and all the demo scripts should be executed.
 You may change the variable `gradientAxis` to check the other gradient axis.